Campus Alliance for Resource Education

 - Arrange activities, events, and support networks that are specifically designed for commuters

-- Give you a quiet, comfortable, safe space for you to eat, study, hang out, and do homework in our Commuter Lounge (Student Union, First Floor)
+- Give you a quiet, comfortable, safe space for you to eat, study, hang out, and do homework in our Commuter Lounge (Student Union at Hubbard Hall, Room 1210)

-- Offer you amenities such as a fridge, microwave, copier/printer, coffee machine, computers to work on, and more!
+- Offer you amenities such as a fridge, microwave, computers to work on, and more!